nomad1072/DS-assignment1/README.md

 * Run the grpc client stating the host ip and a filename to store the metrics.
 An example command ```python3 grpc_client.py --host 127.0.0.1 --filename metrics.pickle```
 * Follow the same steps for the UDP folder.

+# Notebooks

+* Each folder has a separate ipython notebook which has graphs and code related to reading the data.